 10. When you feel free, irrespective of your current circumstances, you let go all emotional and mental shackles that tie you down.

-How to Feel Free
+How to Feel and Enjoy Freedom

 Developing a sense of inner peace and learning to calm down the nonstop thinking of the mind also contribute to the sense of freedom.